-Most couples during regular premarital consultations are concerned and anxious about sickle cell issue and often worried as to what the results mean, their implications on their relationship and especially their future babies.
-In premarital consultations, there are several other worrisome things to investigate, but we shall focus on the sickle cell test.
+Most couples during regular premarital consultations are concerned and anxious about sickle cell issues and often worried about what the results mean, their implications on their relationship, and especially their future babies.
+There are several other worrisome things to investigate in premarital consultations, but we shall focus on the sickle cell test.

-Now while there is no easy answer to this particular dilemma, I will try to present health facts available to assist those intending to marry so that they may make an informed decision.
-The following are the questions that will always pop-up at doctors' offices.
-Should couples marry on genetic matching or love or for other socioeconomic reasons?
+The following are the questions that will always pop up at doctors' offices.
+Should couples marry on genetic matching or love or for other socio-economic reasons?
 Can a doctor openly tell a patient not to marry or marry depending on the test results?
-All these questions are hard to answer, but I will try to elaborate some points.
+All these questions are hard to answer, but I will try to elaborate on some points.
 These points are written down to guide you and are not in any way to be used as the gospel truth.
+While there is no easy answer to this dilemma, I will try to present available health facts to assist those intending to marry to make an informed decision.

-Sickle cell disease is very common among the black descents and leads to high rate sickness and early death.
-There are also a high prevalence (proportion) of healthy carriers.
-It is one of the genetic diseases that affect blood (hemoglobin abnormality) and can be inherited from either sickler parents or non-sickler parents.
-For simplicity, we shall be using sickler and non-sickler to denote the 100% gene carriers (SS) and the 50% (AS) or 0% (AA) gene carriers respectively.
-The sicklers often present with chronic, moderate or severe anemia (hemoglobin less than 8 g/dL and the normal is above 12 g/dL) and often have a vaso-occlusive crisis (repeated and severe painful symptoms).
+Sickle cell disease is very common among black descents and leads to a high sickness and early death rate.
+There is also a high prevalence (proportion) of healthy carriers.
+It is one of the genetic diseases that can affect blood (hemoglobin abnormality) and can be inherited from either sickler parents or non-sickler parents.
+For simplicity, we shall be using sickler and non-sickler to denote the 100% gene carriers (SS) and the 50% (AS) or 0% (AA) gene carriers, respectively.
+The sicklers often present with chronic, moderate, or severe anemia (hemoglobin less than 8 g/dL and the normal is above 12 g/dL) and often have a vaso-occlusive crisis (repeated and severe painful symptoms).
 They are predisposed to quickly acquire infections of all sorts because of their vulnerable blood systems.

 Choose Right Laboratory for Test:

-Do not fall into the trap of going to do the test on your own without consultation with a qualified health professional that is, an expert in premarital counseling, sexual or reproductive health counselor, medical doctor, experienced nurse, etc. Let those experts refer you to the right laboratory with a good track record.
-You do not want to be given a false report as that can further worsen your psychological state.
+Do not fall into the trap of doing the test on your own without consultation with a qualified health professional, that is, an expert in premarital counseling, sexual or reproductive health counselor, medical doctor, experienced nurse, etc. Let those experts refer you to the right laboratory with a good track record.
+You do not want to be given a false report, which can further worsen your psychological state.

 Nature of the Test:

-The name of the test is called hemoglobin electrophoresis which is reported as AA, AS or SS.
-Also, HbAA, HbAS, HbSS and others exist.
+The name of the test is called hemoglobin electrophoresis, which is reported as AA, AS, or SS.
+Also, HbAA, HbAS, HbSS, and others exist.
 These are just letters representing the sickle cell genotypes.
-Letter “A” represents the healthy genotype, while letter “S” represents the sickle genotype.
-The combination of one of both as presented above can predict certain future health outcomes for either you or your baby.
-That is to say, if you have AA - healthy person, AS - healthy carrier and SS - sickle cell patient.
+Letter "A" represents the healthy genotype, while the letter "S" represents the sickle genotype.
+The combination of one of both, as presented above, can predict certain future health outcomes for either you or your baby.
+If you have an AA-healthy person, AS-healthy carrier, and SS-sickle cell patient, that is to say.
 Hemoglobin electrophoresis is just a fancy word for the type of technique used to reach that conclusion.

 Whom Does it Concern?

-It concerns everyone especially newborn babies, married and unmarried couples.
-Everyone should be aware of their hemoglobin electrophoresis status, not only blood group ABO and rhesus antigens.
+It concerns everyone, especially newborn babies, married and unmarried couples.
+Everyone should be aware of their hemoglobin electrophoresis status, and not only about blood group ABO and rhesus antigens.
 They should be aware because it has to help them choose the best genetic match for procreation (giving birth).
-By this, I meant to say that couples can avoid giving birth to sick babies by marrying the partners who will be less likely to give them children that will be sick.
+By this, I meant to say that couples can avoid giving birth to sick babies by marrying partners who will be less likely to provide them with children that will be sick.

-It is true that love is the main reason many couples use to get married, but those who soon face the challenge of giving birth to sick babies will realize that their love will not be enough to alleviate the pain and sufferings of their child.
+Love is indeed the main reason many couples use to get married, but those who soon face the challenge of giving birth to sick babies will realize that their love will not be enough to alleviate the pain and sufferings of their child.
 I am not in any way insinuating that couples at risk of giving birth to sickler babies should not marry, but I will present points that can help them decide if they wish to proceed with the marriage.
-It is worth that most sicklers do not survive more than the age of 19 years and those that manage (with access to latest treatment protocols) can make it up to around 40 to 50 years.
+It is worth noting that most sicklers do not survive more than the age of 19 years, and those that manage (with access to the latest treatment protocols) can make it up to around 40 to 50 years.
 It is also true that our life expectancy at birth is only 56 years, but with a sickler, it is like living with a gun pointed at your head all the time and not knowing when the shot shall be fired.

 Implications of Marrying a Good and Bad Genetic Match:

-The consequences are simple, which is the increased likelihood of giving birth to a sickler baby.
-Besides this particular outcome of the bad genetic match, there will be other socio-cultural, socio-economic and socio- psychological implications of this.
+The consequences are simple: the increased likelihood of giving birth to a sickler baby.
+Besides this particular outcome of the bad genetic match, there will be other sociocultural, socioeconomic, and socio-psychological implications.

-To the couple who can love each other and be lucky to be a match, it is a good thing.
-But for those who can find each other and be lucky the same time, will simply get frustrated finding the right genetic match.
-Good matching will give birth to healthy babies and fewer cases of sickle cell, hence moving towards the complete elimination of the sickle cell disease.
+It is a good thing for the couple who can love each other and be lucky to be a match.
+But those who can find each other and be lucky at the same time will simply get frustrated finding the right genetic match.
+Good matching will give birth to healthy babies and fewer cases of sickle cell, hence moving towards the complete elimination of sickle cell disease.
 It is, of course, an almost impossible target ever to reach because of the sociocultural implications involved.

 How Does it Happen?

-During screening (premarital testing) a couple will need first to be counseled on this particular aspect and be presented the possible outcomes and implications for them.
-They will have to discuss with their healthcare provider and be very open by asking questions and be ready to answer questions too.
-They will then be sent to the choice laboratory and a blood sample collected, analyzed and reported.
-Your doctor will likely request for other sexually transmitted diseases tests like HIV, syphilis, chlamydia, etc.
+During screening (premarital testing) a couple will need first to be counseled on this particular aspect and be presented with the possible outcomes and implications for them.
+They will have to discuss with their healthcare provider, be very open by asking questions, and be ready to answer questions.
+They will then be sent to the choice laboratory, and a blood sample will be collected, analyzed, and reported.
+Your doctor will likely request other sexually transmitted diseases tests like HIV, syphilis, chlamydia, etc.

 What Does the Final Result Mean?